Best Time for holding first Annual General Meeting – Zegal

 The purpose of an Annual General Meeting (AGM) is to give company members the opportunity to ask questions, receive information and meet with the directors.
+Annual General Meeting is performed by various organizations and private limited company.

 At the meeting, shareholders have the opportunity to raise questions about the financial positioning of the company and to pass resolutions; from appointing auditors to filling vacancies within the board.